grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Percy rolled her eyes.
 "Whatever.
 Don't ever say I'm a captain who isn't willing to give new technology a fucking try.
 We'll take the pigeon aboard as our eighth crew member on a trial basis.
 Captain Shakes: how about a meal?"

 "Sounds good.
 But I need to take a shit first.
-Where's the head on this boat?"
+Where's the fuckin' head on this boat?"

 "You haven't used the _Prospect_'s head yet?"

 "Naw.
-I prefer to waft my bum in the fortifying fresh air of the surface, if that's an option.
+I prefer to waft my bum in the fortifying fresh fuckin' air of the surface, if that's an option.
 But seeing as we're under right now..."

 "It's on the middle deck, aft of the crew quarters.
 Be careful.
 Make sure you read all the instructions.
 It's fucking complicated."